2014 kidnapping and murders of Israeli teenagers: Day 6

-On the night of 18 June, Israel seized a further 64 Palestinians, of whom 51 were Hamas members who had been previously arrested but released in the Gilad Shalit exchange in 2011, bringing to 240 the number of arrests.
-In six days, the government sources announced, they had searched 800 structures, including the Al-Aqsa radio station in Ramallah and the Hebron-based TransMedia communications company, both linked to Hamas.
-They were taken in operations in Hebron, Jenin, Nablus, Yatta, Taffuh, Dura, Beit Kahil, East Jerusalem, Idhna, Surif, Beit Ula, Beit Awwa, Deir Sharaf, Salfit, Audla, Tell, Beit Furik and Qabatiya.
+On the night of 18 June, Israel seized 64 more Palestinians, of whom 51 were Hamas members who had been previously arrested but released in the Gilad Shalit exchange in 2011, bringing to 240 the number of arrests.
+In six days, government sources announced, they had searched 800 structures, including the Al-Aqsa radio station in Ramallah and the Hebron-based TransMedia communications company, both linked to Hamas.
+Operations had taken place in Hebron, Jenin, Nablus, Yatta, Taffuh, Dura, Beit Kahil, East Jerusalem, Idhna, Surif, Beit Ula, Beit Awwa, Deir Sharaf, Salfit, Audla, Tell, Beit Furik and Qabatiya.
 The overnight operations also secured the defenses of Israeli settlements.
-However, in the process 300,000 Palestinians were left under curfew, 600,000 in the area had their movements restricted, and Hebronites with permission to work in Israel, an estimated 20,000, were denied entrance into Israel and thus their livelihood, and, according to an IDF spokesmen, Palestinians preparing for the Ramadan holiday have "taken a hit."
+In the process, 300,000 Palestinians were left under curfew, and 600,000 in the area had their movements restricted, while Hebronites with permission to work in Israel, an estimated 20,000, were denied entrance into Israel, disrupting their livelihood.
+According to an IDF spokesman, Palestinians preparing for the Ramadan holiday had "taken a hit."
 Home Front Defense Minister Gilad Erdan also stated that Israel had identified the Hamas cell responsible for the kidnapping.

 Day 7

 Overnight on 19 June, troops raided the Bir Zeit University's student union searching for incriminating evidence, finding promotional material for Hamas.
 The Prime Minister declared at a press conference: "We know more today than we did a few days ago."
 The IDF arrested 25 wanted Palestinians in the West Bank, and searched 200 homes.
 Nine more raids were launched against Hamas social services (Dawah) centers.
 Moshe Ya'alon outlawed West Bank activities of the British Muslim charity, Islamic Relief Worldwide (IRW) because some of its offices employed Hamas members.
 In East Jerusalem, a social centre operated from a Beit Safafa mosque in Beit Safafa village, and a Sur Baher charity were also closed down.
 By night's end, 49 Palestinians had been arrested.
-One of the refugee camp detainees complained that soldiers had stolen $580 from his wallet.
+One of the refugee camp detainees alleged that soldiers had stolen $580 from his wallet.